flux-framework/flux-operator/docs/index.md

 that you can install to your cluster to create and control [Flux Framework](https://flux-framework.org/) "Mini Clusters" to launch jobs to.
 With the Flux Operator you can:

-1. Create an empemeral Mini Cluster to run one job
+1. Create an ephemeral Mini Cluster to run one job
 2. Create a persistent Mini Cluster to submit jobs to via user interface, command line, or language SDK.
 3. View logs and job information via the same interfaces!